data-exp-lab/dxl-docs/source/mission_statement.rst

  * Technology: Technology can be applied to inquiry, but is not necessarily an end in and of itself.
- * Application: Development of tools and infrastructure should be guided by those who develop it, and the best way to ensure we are guided is to be leading the charge in conducting scholarly inquiry for our own research goals.
+ * Application: Development of tools and infrastructure should be guided by those who apply it, and the best way to ensure we are guided is to be leading the charge in conducting scholarly inquiry for our own research goals.
  * Sharing: Data, code and other digital research objects should be shared